 Satoshi Tajiri was one of the big fans, and he writes that he has a bitter memory about it in his youth; He accidentally spread a baseless rumor about “Xevious planet” and lost his trust among his friends.
 Now, it is part of history of video games.

 I have played Xevious on Nintendo 3DS; I was just interested in the leading game in old times.
 I can’t get absorbed in it and I think that’s because I am a “new” video game fan who are interested in exploring the world in the screen rather than getting high scores.
 However, Xevious showed people an idea that games can be kind of arts like movies, and it leads to today’s video games that I expect.
 Video games have been developed by innovative ideas in its history and I like the adventurous spirit very much.

 Shooting games used to lead the industry, but there were also other genres at that time.
 I’ll show you one of them.

 You might have seen Pacman even if you are not a big gamer.

-The eating game is still produced for iOS, etc. You can download the Apps of the original Pacman and the renewed version.
 The original arcade game is like this.
 It is rusting… If you want to touch and play it, you can in Odaiba district.